ceph/ceph/doc/radosgw/qat-accel.rst

       ./do_cmake.sh

-   If you are using pre-built packages installed on the system, the following CMake options have to be configured when building Ceph:
+   If you are using pre-built packages installed on the system, the following CMake options must be configured when building Ceph:

    .. prompt:: bash $